Cellwise and Casewise Robust Covariance in High Dimensions: Real data examples

 To demonstrate the potential of the proposed covariance estimator, we consider an application about resistance spot welding (RSW) in automotive manufacturing.
 RSW is the most common technique employed in joining metal sheets for mass production.
 In this process two overlapping galvanized steel sheets are joined without the use of any filler material, to guarantee the structural integrity and solidity of the welded items \citep{martin2014assessment}.
 The so-called dynamic resistance curve (DRC) shows how the electrical resistance between the pieces of metal being joined changes during the welding operation, providing a technological signature of the metallurgical development of a spot weld.
 Anomalous conditions, such as excessive welding current and insufficient electrode pressure, cause expulsion in the welding joint \citep{mikno2018analysis}.
 Expulsion is the ejection of molten metal from either the interfaces of metal sheets or the interfaces between metal sheets and electrodes, resulting in a serious defect that destroys the welding strength.
 It also reduces the electrode life.
 Given these detrimental effects, detecting expulsion is paramount for ensuring consistent welding quality in production lines.

 The dataset consists of $n = 115$ DRC curves measured in $m\Omega$, collected for five spot welding points made by the same welding machine.
 The data are shown in Figure \ref{fig:data_rsw}.
-The total number of variables is $p=750$, and expulsion occurred in parts of 70 curves (cases).
+The total number of variables is $p=750$.
+Expulsion occurred in parts of 70 curves, so more than half of the cases.

 Since manual labeling of expulsions is time-consuming and costly, the goal is to develop an unsupervised method for detecting joints where expulsion has occurred.
-For this purpose we consider a detection rule where a case $\bx_i$ is classified as anomalous if its Mahalanobis distance $MD_i = ((\bx_i-\bhmu)^T\bhSigma^{-1} (\bx_i-\bhmu))^{1/2}$ exceeds a threshold.
+For this purpose we consider a detection rule where a case $\bx_i$ is classified as anomalous if its Mahalanobis distance $\MD_i = ((\bx_i-\bhmu)^T\bhSigma^{-1} (\bx_i-\bhmu))^{1/2}$ is large.
 Since $p > n$, we need to use regularized estimators.
-We compare the performance of the detection rule using the cellRCov, RCov, Spearman, and caseMRCD estimates of $\bmu$ and $\bSigma$.
+We compare the performance of the detection rules using the cellRCov, RCov, Spearman, and caseMRCD estimates of $\bmu$ and $\bSigma$.
+Here cellRCov selected $k=8$ and $\delta=0.56$.

 The performance of these methods is measured by their receiver operating characteristic (ROC) curves, which describe the trade-off between the true positive rate (TPR) and the false positive rate (FPR) at various thresholds.
 The TPR, also known as sensitivity, is the proportion of actual positives identified correctly, while the true negative rate (TNR), also called specificity, is the proportion of actual negatives classified correctly.
 In Figure~\ref{fig:results_rsw} we see that cellRCov substantially outperforms the competing methods as its ROC curve lies consistently above the others.
 This is also reflected in the area under the ROC curve (AUC), a standard summary measure of the effectiveness of a detection rule.
 Higher values of AUC indicate better discrimination between normal and anomalous cases.
-The AUC of the cellRCov rule is 0.953, which is close to the maximal value of 1 and far exceeds those of RCov (0.878), caseMRCD (0.774), and Spearman (0.615).
+The AUC of the cellRCov rule is 0.981, which is close to the maximal value of 1 and far exceeds those of RCov (0.878), caseMRCD (0.774), and Spearman (0.615).

+Computing cellRCov on this dataset required 37 seconds.
+The computation was performed on a laptop equipped with an AMD Ryzen 9 PRO 8945HS processor with 8 cores and 16 threads, and 64 GB of RAM.